 Kathleen L. Keller-Hobson - Ms. Keller-Hobson's principal occupation is that of a corporate director.
-Prior to January 2015, Ms. Keller-Hobson was a business lawyer with 35 years of experience in public and private M&A, corporate finance and corporate governance.
-She was a senior partner at Gowling Lafleur Henderson LLP and, prior to October 2011, at Bennett Jones LLP, both international law firms.
-Prior to October 2006, Ms. Keller-Hobson was a senior partner at Torys LLP, also an international law firm, where she practised law for 25 years including nine years as Managing Partner of its London, England office.
-She advised global businesses and boards of directors on significant transactions, critical business issues and risk management.
-Ms. Keller-Hobson is also a member of the board of directors of Premium Brands Holdings Corporation (TSX: PBH), which owns a broad range of leading specialty food manufacturing and differentiated food distribution businesses with operations in Canada and the United States, and a member of the board of directors of the Greater Toronto Airports Authority, which operates Toronto Pearson International Airport.
-She obtained her Bachelor of Laws degree from the University of Ottawa in 1979.
+Prior to January 2015, Ms. Keller-Hobson was a business lawyer with 35 years of experience in public and private mergers and acquisitions, corporate finance and corporate governance.
+From October 2011 to 2014, she was a senior partner at Gowling Lafleur Henderson LLP and, from October 2006 to 2011, she was a senior partner at Bennett Jones LLP, both international law firms.
+Prior to October 2006, Ms. Keller-Hobson was a senior partner at Torys LLP, also an international law firm, where she practised law for 25 years.
+During her legal career, Ms. Keller-Hobson advised global businesses and boards of directors on significant transactions, critical business issues and risk management.
+She has extensive international experience and was Managing Partner of Tory's European office, resident in London, England, from 1986 to 1995.
+Ms. Keller-Hobson is also a member of the board of directors of Premium Brands Holdings Corporation (TSX: PBH), which owns a broad range of leading specialty food manufacturing and differentiated food distribution businesses with operations in Canada and the United States.
+She is a member of the Corporate Governance and Nominating Committee and of the Compensation and HR Committee of Premium Brands.
+Ms. Keller-Hobson is also a member of the board of directors of the Greater Toronto Airports Authority, which operates Toronto Pearson International Airport, and is Chair of the Governance and Stakeholder Relations Committee, and a member of the Planning and Commercial Development Committee.
+She obtained her Bachelor of Laws degree (magna cum laude) from the University of Ottawa in 1979 and is an inductee to its Common Law Honour Society.
 She holds the Institute of Corporate Directors, Director Designation (ICD.D).
-Ms. Keller-Hobson brings to the board extensive experience in global mergers and acquisitions, corporate finance, corporate governance and risk management.
+Ms. Keller-Hobson brings to the board extensive global experience in mergers and acquisitions and business ventures, corporate finance, public companies, corporate governance, ESG and risk management.

+Attendar псе

+Meetings of the Bo ard of Director rs 6/6 100%

+Meetings of the Bo ard Committee es 5/5 100%

+Securities Held

-Attendar ісе Meetings of the Bo oard of Director s 6/6 100% Meetings of the Bo oard Committee es 4/4 100% Securities Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 20, 2020 Nil 4,250 Nil 7,922 12,172 \$437,827 \$390,000 3.37 Net Change in Eq uity Owners hip Since March 22, 2019 Class A S Shares Class B Shares DSUs - Acquired 1,000 Acquired 721
+As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Equity Ownership Target Equity Ownership Target Met

+March 19, 2021 Nil 4,250 Nil 8,935 13,185 \$915,566 \$450,000 Yes

+Net Change in Eq uity Owners ship Since March 20, 2020

+Class A S Shares Class B S hares DSUs

+- - A Acquired 1,013

-May 23, 1991 Ontario, Canada Not Independent Age: 65
+May 23, 1991 Ontario, Canada Not Independent Age: 66